 Day before yesterday I was waiting for a storm to pass by to photograph in my garden.
 That storm never made it.
 Today we had two storms, one of them with light rain and about 3 hours later another one that poured a good amount of rain on our pretty dry lawn.
 I ventured into our garden with my ancient D1X and 80-400 VR lens.
 VR off because I had the combo on my Manfrotto tripod.
 The last time I used this lens was on my D70s and I tell you AF was fast and precise with the D1X.
 I set the camera to ISO 400 since it was a little dark.
 The lens was set to 400mm wide open.
 It appears to me to be slightly soft at this aperture but close 1 stop, or better yet, close 2 and the sharpness is excellent.
 I am sure this lens performs very nicely with the FX cameras.
 I burned-in just a little the areas around the flower and the result was that now the new flower on top appear to be under directional lighting, a nice touch.
 I cropped to taste to eliminate unwanted detail.
 The rain, still hanging on flowers and leaves, reinforces the visual design.
 These are my favorite flowers to photograph.
-William Rodriguez Miami, Florida.
+Subscribe to see EXIF info for this image (if available) William Rodriguez Miami, Florida.